-Advises the assistant to the Chancellor for Affirmative Action & Diversity on the implementation of Plan 2008, acts as an advisory committee to the Office of Multicultural Student Services, and advises the Chancellor of any racial/ethnic related concerns.
+Advises the Associate Dean for Diversity & Inclusion on the implementation of Inclusive Excellence, acts as an advisory committee to the Office of Multicultural Student Services, and advises the Chancellor of any racial/ethnic related concerns.

 Organization of Campus Women (OCW)